sanskrit/raw_etexts_english/blogs/manasataramgini/2008-07-20_mantriform-incantations-in-other-cultures.md

 +++
-title = "Mantriform incantations in otherxa0cultures"
+title = "Mantriform incantations in other cultures"

 +++
 A part of the study of the development of mantra-shAstra is a